-- Beginning Monday, November 23, all appointments at the Littleton Center will be discontinued.
+- All in person appointments at the Littleton Center have been discontinued.

-- Virtual inspections can be booked online using the eTRAKiT Portal.
+- Building inspection procedures were changed in November 2020 and virtual inspections can be booked online using the eTRAKiT Portal below.

 Department Staff may be reached by phone or email and virtual meetings may be pre-arranged via email with the individual staff member.
 Quick links and phone numbers are available on the main Building and Development page.